SapwoodStudio/Transmogrifier/docs/src/installation.md

 [Download Transmogrifier](https://github.com/SapwoodStudio/Transmogrifier/releases/latest/download/Transmogrifier.zip){ .md-button .md-button--primary }

 !!! tip
-    A good default place to save is your `Downloads` directory.
+    A good, default place to save is your `Downloads` directory.
 You do not need to unzip the file.
 In the next step, you'll install it as a zipped file.

 ## 3. Install the Transmogrifier Add-on